Sleep-deprived and struggling with caring for your baby? Learn how to survive the newborn stage and make those early months easier on you.

 I thought I could get away with cooking during the newborn days so long as the recipes were quick.
 Sometimes I was able to pull it off, but most days we were better off with an alternative.

 The newborn stage is difficult for most parents, whether you’re a first-time or seasoned mom.
-The abrupt change to your lifestyle, the sleep deprivation and the demands of a baby make these weeks and months one of the hardest for any parent.
+The abrupt change to your lifestyle, the sleep deprivation, and the demands of a baby make these weeks and months one of the hardest for any parent.

 - 5 Useful Tips for New Dads in the Newborn Stage

-- Life with a Newborn: Expectation vs Reality
+- Newborn Life: Expectation vs Reality

 - When Does a Newborn Get Easier?